zeon-studio-portal/barry-portfolio-nextjs/content/sections/about-ceo.md

     transformation, cautionary tales, and actionable insights leading to sustainable work and life success.
   quote: >-
-    "Barry wins hearts and minds with his incredible energy and wisdom sharing real-life stories of transformation."
+    "Barry wins hearts and minds with his incredible energy and wisdom from the world's billionaires, celebrities, founders and executives."
   name: TRANSFORMATIVE CHANGE AGENT
   button:
     enable: true